kevinolega/callcentertrainingtips/_posts/2015-01-19-learning-confidence.md

 "**Is there a lesson here that I disagree with or haven't applied to in my life?**"

-Okay the last question is "What's stopping me from applying this to my life?
+Okay, the last question is "What's stopping me from applying this to my life?
 What do I need to believe to apply this to my life?"

 > **If you are faithful with the small things, you will be entrusted with much. - The Bible**